anita-campbell714/Matter/README.md

 #### Create environment variables

-4. Create 4 files to store environment variables, and if you have been given access, populate each file with the information you have been given:
+4. Create **3 files** to store environment variables, and populate each file with the information as per the .env.example file:

     - .env
     - .env.test
     - .env.development

-    - .env.production
+    Create a [MongoDB Atlas](https://account.mongodb.com/account/login) account to generate the required values for MONGO_USER, MONGO_PASSWORD, and MONGO_HOST.

 ### Test out the site

 1. To start the backened server, open a terminal in [VS Code](https://code.visualstudio.com/) and `cd` into the backend folder (matter-api).
 2. Run the command `npm run dev` to connect to the mongoDB atlas server.
-3. To start the frontend server, open a separate terminal in [VS Code](https://code.visualstudio.com/) and `cd` into the frontend folder (matter-client).
+3. To start the frontend server, open a **separate terminal** in [VS Code](https://code.visualstudio.com/) and `cd` into the frontend folder (matter-client).
 4. Run the command `npm run dev` to connect to the vite client.
-Open the link to localhost to access the site.
+5. Click on the **localhost** link to access the site.

 To test the features - login as **Staff** or **Test** with the log in details below to start creating and booking events!

 **Staff email:** staff@matter.com
 **Staff password:** staff

-**Note that any accounts other than Staff will have the Manage My Events button disabled:(account/events).**
+**Note that any accounts other than Staff will have the Manage My Events button disabled:(/account/events).**

 **Test email:** test@email.com
 **Test password:** test

 Alternatively, create a new user account to get started!

-### Back-end

-If you have been given access, log in to [MongoDB Atlas](https://account.mongodb.com/account/login) to view all bookings, users and events

 #### How to install local MongoDB